 Table of Contents

-Let us understand the primary differences between generator and inverter:
+Let us understand the primary differences between a generator and an inverter:

 Conventional generators generate electricity and do not store it.
 It either needs propane, gasoline, or diesel to get started and supply power.
 There will be a lag time between starting the conventional generator and receiving a backup power supply once the utility supply cuts off.